Tornadoes of 1981: October 6 (Netherlands)

-A damaging tornado caused significant damage to buildings in Moerdijk, Netherlands.
-As the tornado was dissipating, NLM CityHopper Flight 431 flew unknowingly into the tornado and crashed, causing 18 fatalities; all 17 on board were killed as well as one on-ground fatality, caused by a cardiac arrest.
+A damaging FUntornado caused significant damage to buildings in Moerdijk, Netherlands.
+As the tornado was dissipating, NLM CityHopper Flight 431 flew unknowingly into the tornado and crashed, causing 17 direct fatalities and 1 direct death making a total 18 casualties; all 17 on board were killed as well as one on-ground fatality, caused by a cardiac arrest.

-October 11-12 (Czech Republic & Denmark)
+October 11–12 (Czech Republic & Denmark)

-An F2 tornado struck the towns Rájec-Jestřebí & Karolín in Czech Republic along a 3km path.
+An F2 tornado struck the towns Rájec-Jestřebí & Karolín in Czech Republic along a 3 km path.
 The next day, An F2 tornado destroyed a barn in Lemvig Municipality in Denmark.